Geryt Potter van der Loo: The Legacy of Jacoba (1436-1444)

 On November 6, 1444, Gerrit Potter submitted the account he had drawn up for the executors of Jacoba van Beieren's will to the court.
 Among them were some old acquaintances: Jacoba's widower, Frank van Borssele, Count of Ostervant, and his representative Jan Ruychrock.
 Jan van der Mije, Gerrit's father-in-law, represented the interests of Jacoba's mother, Margaret of Burgundy.
 Gerrit must have known other executors in Jacoba's circles as well.
 Among them, for example, Gillis van Wissenkerke, councilor of Frank van Borssele and Jan van Neck, Jacoba's confessor.

-Gerrit not only drew up the account, but he also acted as receiver, hosted the executors (March 12, 1444), and actively participated in the sale of Jacoba's possessions.
+Gerrit not only drew up the account: he also acted as receiver, hosted the executors (March 12, 1444), and actively participated in the sale of Jacoba's possessions.
 For all this, he traveled to Brabant, Artois, Flanders,..., everywhere the duke or his chancellor resided.
 He bought, perhaps as a memento of his deceased employer, a brooch Jacoba had received from the steward of Ponthieu.
 The account also mentions a donation from Kerstijne, Potter's wife, for Jacoba's soul.

 Clerk of the General Receiver (1439-1441)

 Gerrit's financial expertise is also evident from the fact that between 1439 and 1441, he drafted and then copied the neat versions of the accounts for the court as a clerk of the general receiver Willem III van Naaldwijk.
-In this role, he was often present at the auditing of the accounts conducted by external auditors.
+In this role, he was regularly present at the auditing of the accounts conducted by external auditors.
 His language skills would have come in handy again: the audit was conducted in French.